 Leeds City Council has recently consulted on the proposals below to expand primary school provision across the city, in order to meet the growing demand for school places in Leeds.

 Calverley Church of England Primary School - Increase the capacity of the school from 315 to 420 places, by increasing the admission number from 45 to 60 with effect from September 2015.
-The statutory notice period has now ended for this proposal and the Executive Board of Leeds City Council will make a final decision on this proposal at it's meeting in March.
+The statutory notice period has now ended for this proposal and the Executive Board of Leeds City Council gave approval for this expansion, at it's meeting in March.